brimdata/zui/CONTRIBUTING.md

 Install these dependencies:

 1. [Node](https://nodejs.org/en/download/package-manager/) - the version specified in the `.node-version` file at the root folder.
+2. [Yarn](https://yarnpkg.com/) - a package manager for installing dependencies and starting Brim in dev mode.
-2. [Go](https://go.dev/doc/install) - to compile some Zed dependencies.
+3. [Go](https://go.dev/doc/install) - to compile some Zed dependencies.

 Then clone the repo, install the node modules, and start the app.